soopadead/Everwing-Hacks-Reloaded-Extension/README.md

 ### Installing the extension

 1. Download and install the [Opera web browser](https://www.opera.com/)
-2. Open Opera and install the latest [Everwing Hacks Reloaded](https://github.com/0x4754/Everwing-Hacks-Reloaded-Extension/releases/latest) extension
+2. Download the latest [Everwing Hacks Reloaded](https://github.com/0x4754/Everwing-Hacks-Reloaded-Extension/releases/latest) extension *extension.crx* file
+3. Open Opera and throw the *extension.crx* file inside the opera window (enable the extension if asked)
-3. Log in on facebook or messenger page if not already
+4. Log in on facebook or messenger page if not already
-4. Run the Everwing game
+5. Run the Everwing game
-5. Enjoy!
+6. Enjoy!